simulkade/FVTool/README.md

 I've re-written the code in [Julia](http://julialang.org/).
 It works fine, but the visualization on Windows OS has still some issues.

 ## Questions and bug reports
-You can ask your questions by creating a new issue here, or by writing a comment in [my blog] (http://fvt.simulkade.com).
-You can aslo ask your question in the [Matlab file exchange page] (http://www.mathworks.com/matlabcentral/fileexchange/46637-a-simple-finite-volume-solver-for-matlab) of this code.
+You can ask your questions by creating a new issue here, or by writing a comment in [my blog](http://fvt.simulkade.com).
+You can also ask your question in the [Matlab file exchange page](http://www.mathworks.com/matlabcentral/fileexchange/46637-a-simple-finite-volume-solver-for-matlab) of this code.
 I truly appreciate your feedback and/or contribution.

 ## How to cite:
 If you have used the package in your work and you find it usefull, please cite it as:
 ```
 @misc{ali_akbar_eftekhari_2015_32745,
-  author       = {Ali Akbar Eftekhari and Kai Schüller and Ferran Brosa Planella and Martinus Werts},
+  author       = {Ali Akbar Eftekhari and Kai Schüller and Ferran Brosa Planella and Martinus Werts and Behzad Hosseinzadeh},
   title        = {FVTool: a finite volume toolbox for Matlab},
   month        = oct,
   year         = 2015,